MoTrPAC/MotrpacRatTraining6moData/README.md

 ### Creative Commons Attribution 4.0 International License (Data)

-The data included in this package is available under the CC BY 4.0 license.
+The data included in this package are available under the CC BY 4.0 license.
 You are free to:
 - Share: copy and redistribute the material in any medium or format
 - Adapt:remix, transform, and build upon the material for any purpose, even commercially.